 Faith Based Writing

-Your personal story of healing and transformation is exactly what someone else needs to hear.
+Your personal story of healing and transformation is exactly what can provide hope to others who are struggling.

 I know it can feel scary to share personal experiences.
 There’s a vulnerability that is required when you tell your story.
-You can decide what and how much detail you offer.
+During the process, you are the one who will decide what and how much detail you want to share.

 Ultimately, you will need to share 3 steps:

-Even though your specific circumstances may be unique to you, the ways in which you found your way out of the darkness and into the light can be the exact healing balm someone else is searching for.
+Even though your specific circumstances are unique to you, the ways in which you found your way out of the darkness or some challenge and into the light to discover you're way forward, can be the exact healing balm someone else is searching for.

-You can lift others through sharing your Faith Based Stories
+You can lift and encourage others by writing and sharing your Faith Based Stories

 Acts of service can help to overcome feelings of loneliness and lift depressing thoughts of self pity.

-Christ’s example was a life of service.
-Reaching out to comfort, heal and strengthen.
-Always focused outward.
+Christ’s example was a life of service, reaching out to comfort, heal and strengthen others.
+He always focused outward on those around Him.

-During Jesus’ lifetime he used his power for good and taught the importance of caring for one other.
+During Jesus’ lifetime he used his power for good and taught the importance of caring for one another.

 Years ago when my children were small, and their father and I had recently divorced, I was feeling alone and depressed the day of Christmas Eve.
 It was their turn to be with their father and I couldn’t face the thought of spending the holiday alone.